 All government schools in Victoria have a school council.
-School councils are legal entities that are given powers to set the broad directions of a school in accordance with their constituting Orders and the Education and Training Reform Act 2006.
+School councils are legal entities that are given powers to set the broad directions of a school in accordance with Ministerial Order 1280 Constitution of Government School Councils, and the Education and Training Reform Act 2006.
 In doing this, a school council is able to directly influence the quality of education that the school provides for its students.